richswim/tsp-solver/README.md

 ### Example

-To solve the TSP using the default delivery points file located in the default directory:
+To solve the TSP using the default delivery points file located in the default directory `/tsp-solver/delivery_points/delivery_points.txt`, run the following command:
 ```sh
 python -m tsp.tsp_click
 ```